 Considering potential sponsors early on could help to ease the financial- or promotional burden, as the right sponsors may be able to make a valuable contribution in each of these areas.
 No matter which type of sponsor you choose to approach, having the backing of a valuable partner can really help you take your event to the next level.

-To book any of our leading after dinner speakers for a corporate event, function or conference, simply contact the Champions Speakers agency by filling in our online contact form or by calling a booking agent directly on 0207 1010 553.
+To book any of our leading event hosts and speakers for a corporate event, function or conference, simply contact the Champions Speakers agency by filling in our online contact form or by calling a booking agent directly on 0207 1010 553.